Jwaxo/jwayde-portfolio/modules/custom/waxo_imagefield_zoom/README.md

 Image Field Zoom provides a field formatter that allows you to apply it to your image field.

+This is the Wayde version of the Drupal contrib module, with enough changes that I decided not to patch it and just add it straight up to my repo.
+All of the remaining documentation is the same, except where noted.

 ### Install

 * Install module and enable like any other contrib module.